 CLICK TO EXPAND

 D.D.C. filed Mar.
 3, 2026; PI denied Mar.
-31, 2026; MTD denied without prejudice; As You Sow ordered to serve Chubb within 120 days.
-Climate-subrogation assessment proposal; case proceeds.
+31, 2026 (Chubb effectively wins the 2026 proxy cycle per defense-bar analyses); however, MTD denied without prejudice and As You Sow ordered to serve Chubb within 120 days, so the underlying case survives for the 2027 cycle.
+Climate-subrogation assessment proposal.

 Fonds Des Missions v.
 UnitedHealth Group Inc.